Ian-Joseph/CleanCity/Tests/test-cases.md

   1. Attempt to manipulate point API via console or external tool.

  **Expected Result:** System rejects the manipulation; points remain unchanged.

+ **Actual Result:** Not executed - no point awarding logic in the application

 ---